 Appraisers get to know the subdivisions in which they work.
 They innately understand the value of certain features to the residents of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject property.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Sound Appraisal Group, Inc, we are an authority in knowing the value of particular items in Silverdale and Kitsap County neighborhoods.
 The sales comparison approach to value is most often awarded the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Sound Appraisal Group, Inc will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Sound Appraisal Group, Inc will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.